edumserrano/roslyn-analyzers/Docs/source/nuget-packages.rst

 So as a word of caution if you want to upgrade the nuget packages then:

-* Run the tests after
+* Run the tests after.
 * Check that breakpoints are triggering for both analyzers and code fix providers using the :ref:`debug VSIX project <how-to-debug>`.

 .. note:: The analyzers created using the working versions of the nugets were tested against the following frameworks: